-Vocational Service (To be determined): Vocational Service is responsible for recognition of all useful occupations and recognizing each member's occupation as an opportunity to serve society.
+Vocational Service (Kristine Mollenkopf): Vocational Service is responsible for recognition of all useful occupations and recognizing each member's occupation as an opportunity to serve society.

-Membership (Clark Osterhout): The Membership Committee plans, organizes, and executes the very crucial Club activities necessary to attract new members and retain existing members.
+Membership (Dan Koch): The Membership Committee plans, organizes, and executes the very crucial Club activities necessary to attract new members and retain existing members.

-The Rotary Foundation (TRF) (Art Deardorff): The Rotary Foundation is a foundation founded by and controlled directly by Rotary International.
+The Rotary Foundation (TRF) (Clark Osterhout): The Rotary Foundation is a foundation founded by and controlled directly by Rotary International.
 All Rotarians take great pride in supporting this world-renowned Foundation and the many projects it funds.
 Our Club Committee is responsible for all Rotary Foundation information and activities within our Club and encourages our membership to contribute to the Foundation.
 Of note is a committee focus on promoting the eradication of polio through the Polio Plus campaign.